 The following year, the Legislature enacted the Liquor Control Act, created a system of regulating, licensing, and taxing those package sales, and created the Division of Alcoholic Beverage Control to enforce the act.
 The drinking age for alcoholic liquor was set at 21, while the drinking age for cereal malt beverages remained at 18.

-In 1965 Kansas approved the Private Club Act, which allowed liquor by the drink in private clubs only.
+In 1965, Kansas approved the Private Club Act, which allowed liquor to be drunk in private clubs only.

 The new law required members to pay a $10 fee and wait ten days from when they applied before they could be served.
 It also required that people purchase a separate membership for each club they wanted to drink in.
 The situation was particularly difficult for travelers from other states who were often perplexed and disappointed at Kansas liquor laws.